 Tough to answer.
-I've built homes for less than $80 per square foot, and for more than $130 per square foot.
+In years past, we've built homes for less than $80 per square foot, and for more than $250 per square foot.
 This article will shed some light on the question of how much it costs to build a new house, and give you some insight into how a builder figures cost per square foot.
 I also hope to give you some tools to help compare price per square foot between different builders.

 When I get asked this question, it tells me the person asking it is trying to compare builders, or houses, and because houses aren't like cars (you can't go to 3 different builders and look at the exact same make and model), it's really difficult to do any kind of meaningful comparison.
 Comparing 2 different houses, with different features, sizes, and locations is difficult because the 2 houses might not have anything in common.

 One thing they do have, that all houses have, is a price and a size.
 By dividing the price by the size, you get price per square foot, and boom! there's your yardstick.
 Now all you have to do is compare price per square foot and you can tell which house is the better value, right?

 Oh, how I wish it were that simple.
 As my dad says, "let me throw the Hope Diamond in the bathtub and then let's figure the price per square foot".
 I just checked Wikipedia, and the Hope Diamond is valued at anywhere from $200-250 million dollars.